-Since it is a different form of THC, cannabinoid known for its psychoactive effects, delta-8 does have the same psychoactive effects of the common THC we know.
+Since it is a different form of THC, a cannabinoid known for its psychoactive effects, delta-8 does have the same psychoactive effects as the common THC we know.
 However, its intoxicating qualities are not as potent as those of delta-9-THC.

 Similar to CBD, delta 8 also binds to the CB1 cannabinoid receptors in the nervous system.
 Users have reported a light high, anxiety symptoms reduction, appetite stimulation, and non-sedative effects.
 However, everyone is different, and products and strengths vary, so each individual will experience a unique reaction to this cannabinoid.

-As for negative side effects, the reduced quantity of studies haven’t allowed researchers to find solid proof of side effects of delta-8-THC.
-While delta-8-THC is less psychoactive, online users have reported that it is possible to over-do it.
+As for negative side effects, the reduced quantity of studies hasn’t allowed researchers to find solid proof of side effects of delta-8-THC.
+While delta-8-THC will get you high, online users have reported that it is possible to overdo it.
 However, the common anxiety provided by high delta-9-THC levels isn’t a side effect when consuming delta-8.
 Additionally, delta-8-THC can still cause redness of the eyes, especially in stronger doses.

 Is Delta-8-THC Legal?